-In the event that, after the completion of the general rounds, two or more of the teams have tied for eligibility for the Semi-final round, then the teams to proceed to the semi-final round shall be the team from those which have the higher average score of both the Prosecutor and the Defendant out of 1,200 for its oral hearings in the general rounds.
+In the event that, after the completion of the General Rounds, two or more of the teams have tied for eligibility for the Semi-final round, then the teams to proceed to the semi-final round shall be the team from those which have the higher average score of both the Prosecutor and the Defendant out of 1,200 for its oral hearings in the general rounds.
 In the further event that such teams are also tied in their average score out for oral hearings in the general rounds, the team which will proceed to the final round shall be the team whose first counsels of both the Prosecutor and the Defendant have the higher average score out of 600 for his or her oral hearings in the general rounds.
 Where more than two teams have tied, the Organizing Committee Chairman or his/her representative shall discuss with the respective judges and the decision after discussion shall be final.

-Semi-final Round
+• Semi-final Round

-In Semi-final Rounds, the pairings shall be determined on the basis of the basis of power seeding as follows: the fourth-ranked team versus the first ranked team; and the second-ranked team versus the third-ranked team.
+In Semi-final Rounds, the pairings shall be determined on the basis of power seeding as follows: the fourth-ranked team versus the first ranked team; and the second-ranked team versus the third-ranked team.

-The Secretary will determine the role to be played by each of the four teams (Prosecutor or Defendant) by allowing the higher ranked team to nominate their preferred side based on the overall score from the combination of the oral hearing scores in the General Rounds and the memorial scores of both the Prosecutor and the Defendant after completion of the General Rounds.
-The Secretary will then announce the pairing results, and make available a copy of each team's memorial to its opposing team.
+The Secretary will determine the role to be played by each of the four teams (Prosecutor or Defendant) in the Semi-final Round by means of a random draw after completion of General Round.
+The Secretary will then announce the pairing results and make available a copy of each team's memorial to its opposing team.